SouthEugeneRoboticsTeam/sertain/README.md

   implementation 'com.github.SouthEugeneRoboticsTeam:sertain:master-SNAPSHOT'
 }
 ```

+You can also replace `SNAPSHOT` any commit on master, and you can replace `master` with any branch.
+You can also use a commit as the version without a branch name.

 ### Creating a Robot Program
 To create a robot program, start by using the `robot` function.
 The function takes a lambda, which should serve as the entry point of the robot program.
 For example: